dhbw-ka-pm/mentalmodels-for-teams/context-switching/contextSwitching.md

 ### Screen-free breaks
 When you step back from your computer, you give your brain a chance to refresh and recharge

+### Develop awareness of distraction
+To break a habit is to become aware that you’re doing it and to protocol it.
+Simply noting a distraction makes the unconscious conscious.

+### Eliminate distractions
+Keep distracting media closed and muted, when you concentrate on work.

+### De-clutter and streamline your digital life
+Centralize your tasks and apps into a task manager app like [Todoist](https://todoist.com/).

+### Resist the urge to respond right away
+Limit yourself to how many times you check email.

+### Promote thoughtful communication
+Do your part to minimize the context switching others have to do.
+Be thoughtful about how often you send an email or chat.

 ### Sources
 1. [Context Switching](https://blog.doist.com/context-switching/)